SuperElastix/SuperElastix/README.md

 # SuperElastix image registration toolbox #

 The objective of image registration is to find the spatial relationship between two or more images.
 In the last decades numerous image registration methods and tools have emerged from the research community.
 Implementation of these methods, however, are scattered over a plethora of toolboxes each with their own interface, limitations and modus operandi.

-SuperElastix is a collaborative toolbox written in C++ that incorporates a diverse set of registration algorithms from third-party sources.
-Its modular and flexible architecture aims at the integration of registration algorithms that adhere to any paradigm, while fully supporting cross-fertilization.
+SuperElastix is an image registration toolbox written in C++ that incorporates a diverse set of registration algorithms from third-party sources.
-It provides a unified user interface by means of a configuration file.
-The toolbox comes as a single executable to make many different registration algorithms easily accessible to experts in other domains that just uses image registration as a tool.
-Secondly, the toolbox has a full library interface to embed it into any other C++ application.
+Its modular and flexible architecture enables the integration of algorithms from any registration paradigm, while fully supporting cross-fertilization.
+It provides a unified user-interface by means of a configuration file.
+Commandline as well as library interfaces are readily available.
+SuperElastix leverages social coding practices from GitHub to make it a collaborative effort from the image registration community.

-SuperElastix is developed in conjunction with the [Continuous Registration Challenge](https://continuousregistration.grand-challenge.org/), in which all the methods that are included in SuperElastix are benchmarked continuously during development.
+It is developed in conjunction with the [Continuous Registration Challenge(https://continuousregistration.grand-challenge.org/), in which all the methods that are included in SuperElastix are automatically and continuously benchmarked on a diverse dataset.

 ## Documentation ##
 - [Read-the-Docs](http://superelastix.readthedocs.io/en/latest/index.html)